Home » Desserts » Cookies » Caramel Apple Cider Cookies

 • Mix or fold in the caramel bits.
 Use a medium, #40 scoop (about 1.5 Tablespoons) to scoop the cookie dough into balls.
 Place onto a parchment or silicone-lined baking sheet about 3-inches apart (8 cookies per tray.)

 • Bake the caramel apple cider cookies at 350℉ for 11-12 minutes.
 Do not over-bake.
 Use a spatula or round cookie cutter to press the edges of the cookies inward while cookies are still warm, especially if caramel has melted at the edges.
+Allow cookies to cool on the tray or until firm enough to transfer to a wire rack to cool completely.

 Notes